akvabhi2010/kubernetes/commands.md

 kubectl get ds	To list out all the daemon sets. kubectl get ds -all-namespaces	To list out the daemon sets in a namespace. kubectl describe ds [daemonset_name][namespace_name]	To list out the detailed information for a daemon set inside a namespace.

+7. Events

+Kubernetes events allow us to paint a performative picture of the clusters.

+Commands	Description
+kubectl get events	To list down the recent events for all the resources in the system. kubectl get events --field-selector involvedObject.kind != Pod	To list down all the events except the pod events. kubectl get events --field-selector type != Normal	To filter out normal events from a list of events.
+8. Logs

+Logs are useful when debugging problems and monitoring cluster activity.
+They help to understand what is happening inside the application.

+Commands	Description
+kubectl logs <pod_name>	To display the logs for a Pod with the given name. kubectl logs --since=1h <pod_name>	To display the logs of last 1 hour for the pod with the given name. kubectl logs --tail-20 <pod_name>	To display the most recent 20 lines of logs. kubectl logs -c <container_name> <pod_name>	To display the logs for a container in a pod with the given names. kubectl logs <pod_name> pod.log	To save the logs into a file named as pod.log.
+9. ReplicaSets

+A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods.

+Commands	Description
+kubectl get replicasets	To List down the ReplicaSets. kubectl describe replicasets <replicaset_name>	To list down the detailed state of one or more ReplicaSets. kubectl scale --replace=[x]	To scale a replica set.
+10. Service Accounts

+A service account provides an identity for processes that run in a Pod.

+Commands	Description
+kubectl get serviceaccounts	To List Service Accounts. kubectl describe serviceaccounts	To list the detailed state of one or more service accounts. kubectl replace serviceaccounts	To replace a service account. kubectl delete serviceaccounts <name>	To delete a service account.